CodeWreckPro/Software-based-projects/ML proj/Music-Genre-Classification-master/README.md

 **To install Python:**

-_First, check if you already have it installed or not_.
+_First, check if you already have it installed or not.
+To do that_ _Open Commmand Line(Type cmd in windows search bar or Terminal in MAC or Linux)_ _Type_
 ~~~~
 python3 --version
 ~~~~